-Is Clif Bar Clif Minis White Chocolate Macadamia Nut healthy?
-A closer look at the label
+chocolate scan: Clif Bar Clif Minis White Chocolate Macadamia Nut and the ingredients to watch

 Illustration for a label review of Clif Bar Clif Minis White Chocolate Macadamia Nut